2014 Hamilton, Ontario, municipal election: Ward Six (East Mountain)

 26-year council veteran Tom Jackson told Mark Newman of Hamilton Community News in January, 2014 that he intended to seek re-election.
 Jackson registered to run for a ninth term on July 3, 2014.

 Brad Olynchuk, the first candidate to register in the ward, withdrew from the race on March 24.
 Then, on September 11, he again filed to run in Ward Six.
-The reasoning for his withdrawal and renomination were not made public.
+The reasoning for his withdrawal and renomination was not made public.